fperron-kt88/fx-portfolio/_pages/portfolio.md

 **December 2024 - update**

 This portfolio is brand new!
-Content is appearing here as I dig into the documents of the past and treat them to look modern in 2024.
-Bookmark this and comeback soon!
+Content is appearing here as I dig into the documents and give them the 2025 look.

+Don't forget to <a href="javascript:;" onclick="tidioChatApi.display(true);tidioChatApi.open()">subscribe in the chat</a> and comeback soon!

 ## Projects